Brazil

 Data review and analysis

-AI-driven facial recognition systems have been adopted across at least 30 Brazilian cities as of 2019, deployed for public safety and fraud prevention.
+As at March 2026, 506 AI-driven facial recognition systems have been adopted in Brazil, with a projected reach to around 87 million persons (41% of the Brazilian population).
+These systems have reportedly been deployed across at least 30 Brazilian cities (as of 2019)for public safety and fraud prevention.
 Issues of discrimination based on race and gender identity have arisen.
 In 2019, for example, a black woman was arrested in Rio de Janeiro after her face was mistakenly identified by a smart camera installed in the Copacabana region during a pilot project.
 She was mistaken for a suspect who had already been serving a sentence since 2019.

 Nonetheless, the use of technology for public safety remains in the plans of several public managers, mayors, and governors.
-For example, ‘Smart Sampa’, a project by the city of São Paulo, aims to roll out a single video surveillance platform that integrates and supports the operations of emergency and traffic services, the city’s public transport network, and police forces.
-In 2024, up to 20,000 cameras will be installed, and an equal number of third-party and private cameras will be integrated into the network.
-The combination of real-time analytics and facial-recognition technology, which detects and compares faces in a given space using AI algorithms, is meant to expedite the process of identifying wanted criminals, stolen cars, missing persons, and lost objects.
+For example, ‘Smart Sampa’, a project by the city of São Paulo, provides a single video surveillance platform that integrates and supports the operations of emergency and traffic services, the city’s public transport network, and police forces.
+As at March 2026, the programme has around 40,000 cameras across the city, combining approximately 20,000 municipal cameras with up to 20,000 third-party and privately owned cameras voluntarily connected through a public integration scheme.
+The system relies on AI-enabled real-time analytics, including facial recognition, automatic licence-plate recognition, and behavioural detection algorithms (e.g. for theft, vandalism, and intrusions) to generate alerts and assist authorities in locating wanted fugitives, missing persons, stolen vehicles, and lost objects.

 Prosecutors